 - 2. Inspect floats for floating structures constructed in compliance with Section 28.06.030 A of Title 28 and the structures supported on those floats, or inspect any structure installed on an engineered float: - a.
 With the assistance of a Certified Floating Structure Inspector or - b.
-After training and approval as a Certified Floating Structure Inspector. - J. Certified Floating Structure Inspector (Experienced River Professional): An individual, who through training and experience, is knowledgeable about the design, construction and maintenance of floating structures and moorage facilities.
+After training and approval as a Certified Floating Structure Inspector. - J. Certified Floating Structure Inspector: An individual, who through training and experience, is knowledgeable about the design, construction and maintenance of floating structures and moorage facilities.
 BDS shall be responsible for certifying such inspectors through a process established by BDS in consultation with the River Community Advisory Committee.
-Such inspectors shall be approved to inspect floats and walkways for floating structures and their connections, as defined in this code, within the jurisdiction of the City of Portland.
-Such inspector shall have the following qualifications: - 1.
+Such inspectors shall be approved to inspect floats and walkways for floating structures and their connections, as defined in Title 28, within the jurisdiction of the City of Portland.
+Such inspector must either possess all qualifications set forth in Subsections 1. and 2. below or possess all of the qualifications of Subsection 1. and successfully complete an approved training program for the inspections of floats and walkways for floating structures and their connections: - 1.
 At least 10 years of verifiable experience in the construction industry, of which at least 5 years of verifiable experience may be from any combination of the following: - a.
 Experience as a hands-on craftsman doing building construction or repair - b.
 Experience as a supervisor for building construction or repair - c.
 Experience as a design professional (architect, structural or civil engineer) for building construction - d.
 Experience as an inspector for building construction. - 2.
-Such inspector shall demonstrate at least 5 years of verifiable experience in the design, construction, inspection, maintenance and repair of floating structures including: - a.
+At least 5 years of verifiable experience in the design, construction, inspection, maintenance and repair of floating structures including: - a.
 Log float construction, including stringers - b.
 Piling systems - c.
 Utility systems